secretGeek/today-i-learned-staging/windows/bash_on_windows.md

-# Installing bash on windows.
+# Installing bash on windows

 You need to have (at least) Windows 10 anniversary edition: